 Ben is also a leading financial services and bank enforcement lawyer.
 He has extensive experience representing clients in supervisory, enforcement and litigation matters involving the Consumer Financial Protection Bureau (CFPB), and has been a leader in the private bar on CFPB matters since the Bureau's inception in 2011.
-He also routinely handles matters involving the OCC, FRB, FDIC, DOJ, FTC, HUD, FinCEN, state banking and financial services authorities and state attorneys general.
-Beyond CFS issues, those matters have concerned issues relating to advertising practices, leveraged/commercial lending, AML/BSA/OFAC, data privacy and cyber security, troubled / failed banks, corporate fiduciary duties, and financial institution fraud.
+In addition, he routinely handles matters involving the OCC, FRB, FDIC, DOJ, FTC, HUD, FinCEN, SEC, state banking and financial services authorities and state attorneys general.
+Beyond CFS issues, those matters have concerned issues relating to advertising practices, leveraged/commercial lending, AML/BSA/OFAC, data privacy and cyber security, troubled/failed banks, corporate fiduciary duties, financial institution fraud and securities.
 Such matters-when litigious-often have involved parallel civil and class action proceedings.